 - Monitoring for counting, collecting and updating the number of UEs that have been registered for a S-NSSAI that is subject to the network slice quota management.

+- Managing slice quota management for the distributed NW Slice quota enforcement functionality.

 - NW Slice quota enforcement functionality: This functionality is responsible for enforcing a network slice SLA, which includes one or more of the following functionalities: